-- 40. The Council is committed to Watford's sustainable economic growth and the Council is committed to a number of major projects and joint ventures that will be delivered over the next 10 to 15 years: - Town Hall Quarter The 10-year Town Hall Quarter programme brings together seven interconnected projects that will all contribute to revitalising the spaces around the Town Hall. - Market Street Watford's popular shopping destination Market Street is to benefit from a range of streetscape improvements to improve the look and feel of the area. - Watford Business Park The 30 hectare Watford Business Park located by Greenhill Crescent and Faraday Close is one of the key employment hubs in the town with over 100 businesses employing 1000-1200 people from Watford and beyond. - Watford Riverwell Watford Borough Council and its development partner, Kier Property, have been working to deliver a masterplan for Watford Riverwell to make sure it's a place that everyone can enjoy. - Watford Junction The station, which currently welcomes 8 million visitors every year, will be brought into the 21st century by Watford Borough Council alongside its partners: Halkin, Network Rail, London North Western Railways and Hertfordshire County Council. - Western Gateway The Western Gateway has been identified in the emerging Local Plan as a Special Policy Area where significant new development is being directed. - Clarendon Road Significant improvements have taken place at the junction of Clarendon Road and Beechen Grove in Watford.
+The Council is committed to Watford's sustainable economic growth and the Council is committed to a number of major projects and joint ventures that will be delivered over the next 10 to 15 years:

+- Town Hall Quarter The 10-year Town Hall Quarter programme brings together seven interconnected projects that will all contribute to revitalising the spaces around the Town Hall. - Watford Riverwell Watford Borough Council and, Kier Property, have a Limited Liability Partnership called the Watford Health Campus LLP which has been in existence since 2013 to deliver a masterplan for regenerating land behind the Watford Football Club and Watford General Hospital to make sure it's a place that everyone can enjoy.

+• Watford Junction - The station, which currently welcomes 8 million visitors every year, will be brought into the 21st century by Watford Borough Council alongside its partners: Halkin, Network Rail, London North Western Railways and Hertfordshire County Council.